worthapenny/OpenFlows-Water--ModelMerger/README.md

 ### Primary model

-1. Select the base model (primary) on this which the other model will be imported to combine the two together.
+1. Select the base model (primary) on which the other model will be imported to combine the two together.
 2. [Optional but recommended] Give a short, 3 to 6 letter long, name (acronym)
    1. All the labels in the model will be updated with this short name, except the scenario/alternative/cacl. options to be merged
 3. If needed, change the model to the right scenario

 ### Secondary model

-1. Select the other model (secondary which will get imported to the primary model.
+1. Select the other model (secondary which will get imported to the primary model).
-2. Give a short, 3 to 6 letter long, name (acronym)
+2. [**Important**] Give a short, 3 to 6 letter long, name (acronym)
    1. All the labels in the model will be updated with this short name, except the scenario/alternative/cacl. options to be merged
 3. If needed, change the model to the right scenario

 ## Review the summary

 Click on the `Report` button and review the summary.
-Please double check the combined model in the main UI.
+Please double check the combined model in the main (WaterGEMS) UI.
+It is expected to have the imported model at a different location.
+A selection set of the secondary model is created to move the elements to the right location.

 Feel free to log bugs for any issue discovered and thanks!

 ![Pipe Summary Report](images/combined_pipe_report.png "Summary Report")

-### Sample Report
+### Sample Report [Expandable]

 <details>
   <summary>Exapand this to see a sample summary output.
 This is generated where Example5 is the primary and Example 8 is the secondary.</summary>